 - Management has provided written approval to fund the development effort

-- Management has committed the resources to development
+- Management has committed the people and resources to development

 - Management is confident that the product will be successfully developed and delivered

-Before capitalization of software can begin, finance departments typically require documented evidence that these specific activities have been completed.
-Once these criteria are met, further development costs may be subject to capitalization, as described in Table 1:
+Before software can be capitalized, finance departments typically require documented evidence that these specific activities have been completed.
+Once these criteria are met, further development costs may be subject to capitalization, as described in Table 1.

 Table 1.
 Categories of expensed and potentially capitalized costs